nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 ## 1. Initial Setup

+> **Estimated setup time:**
+> - Azure resource deployments: 20 minutes
+> - Configure GitHub environments and secrets: 5 minutes
+> - Run all GitHub workflows: 80 minutes

 ### 1.1.
 Deploy Azure Resources

 You will need to create a resource group for resources associated with `Staging` and `Production` environments.
 The same or separate resource groups can be used.
 Once these have been created a service principal must be created with a `contributor` role assigned to each resource group.

+> Tip: if the aim is to setup a proof-of-concept, use a single resource group for simplicity.

 ![1](./images/01.png)